johnbelamaric/blog.coredns.io/content/post/kubernetes-service-discovery-2.md

 * `A` records for named endpoints that are part of a service (i.e., records for 'pets')
 * `A` records for pods (optional) as described in the spec
-* `TXT` record for discovering the DNS schema version in use.
+* `TXT` record for discovering the DNS schema version in use

 The pod `A` record support is not needed in all clusters, and is disabled by default.
 Additionally, CoreDNS support for this use case goes beyond the